EMD SD50: Technical

 The SD50 is powered by V16 16-645F3 series diesel engine driving either an EMD AR11A-D14 or an EMD AR16A-D18 traction alternator.
 The power generated by the traction alternator drove 6 EMD D87 traction motors rated at 1170 amps each.

 The SD50 was available with multiple traction motor gearing ratios and wheel sizes, the most common of which was the 70:17 ratio with 40 in wheels, which allowed for a top speed of 70 mph.
 Other gearing options for the SD50 with 40 in wheels included 69:18 for 76 mph, 67:19 for 82 mph and 66:20 for 88 mph.
 The SD50 was also available with 42 in wheels.

 The SD50 was also available with either HT-C trucks (identified with a hydraulic shock on the side of the middle axle of each truck) or the earlier Flexicoil trucks.
 Some investigators implicated the HT-C truck in derailments of Amtrak's SDP40Fs, so Conrail chose the Flexicoil C trucks for their SD40-2s and their first order of SD50s—the only customer to do so.
 The controversy surrounding the HT-C truck was eventually disproved, and Conrail chose HT-C trucks for their second order of SD50s and SD60s.

 SD50S

 The SD50S ("short frame") were prototype units built in December 1980.
 They were shorter than production locomotives by approximately 2 ft.
-There were six SD50Ss built, all of which were sold to the Norfolk & Western and eventually passed to Norfolk Southern.
+Six were built, all of which were sold to the Norfolk & Western and eventually passed to Norfolk Southern.
 They were withdrawn in the early 2000s as non-standard.
 Two were rebuilt in 2008 as "SD40E" models by Norfolk Southern's Juniata Shops, along with several standard length SD50s.